linux-china/open2internet-spring-boot-starter/README.md

 open2internet-spring-boot-starter
 =================================

-Expose your local Spring Boot Application to internet, for example testing, demonstration for customers.
+Expose your local Spring Boot(2.0+) Application to internet, for example testing, demonstration for customers.

 ### Use cases